LavanyaEV/BigData-Enginering-Projects/AWS-QualityMovieDataIngestion-Project1/README.md

 <img width="400" alt="S3crawler" src="https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/69c65090-208d-4a19-897f-925430990bac">
 <img width="400" alt="iam" src="https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/a3930cb5-d321-4ab8-b8cf-026976f1499b">

 - In order to create crawler for Redshift (so that crawler can crawl target table in redshift), we require a jdbc connection.
 So go to Connection in Glue and click create connection.
 Give the source as Redshift and then select the cluster we created, give its username and password and then create the connection.
-Now go to crawlers, and then create a crawler for Redshift target table with source as JDBC (give the databse/schema/targettable we created in Redshift)and target as the Database(that we created under Glue Database to store metadata that is crawled by crawled) in order to store the metadata.
+Now go to crawlers, and then create a crawler for Redshift target table with source as JDBC (give the database/schema/targettable we created in Redshift), also select the connection we created above and then give target as the Database(that we created under Glue Database to store metadata that is crawled by crawled) in order to store the metadata.
 <img width="400" alt="connection" src="https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/e055ea73-422e-415f-854a-f13c10c50b71">
 <img width="400" alt="redshiftcrawler" src="https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/9ebd2013-22da-411b-a2c5-8669dba60a54">